 His mother Rosa De Leonardis dies.

-He composes Logos, for orchestra, whose first performance with the RAI symphony orchestra is conducted by Fernando Previtali.
+He composed Logos, for orchestra, whose first performance with the RAI symphony orchestra is conducted by Fernando Previtali.

 He agrees to take over the management of the new Duni Conservatory of Matera, formerly a detached section of the Piccinni of Bari; this is a particularly challenging task and, especially in the first phase, full of bureaucratic and administrative commitments in which Gervasio will be engaged until 1976, leading the Matera Conservatory to become a reference point in Italy for its active teaching.
 Subsequently, he returned to the chair of composition until 1980.

-He writes Fantasia, for piano at the request of the pianist Rudolph Firkusny, who will perform it in Bari in 1973.
+He wrote Fantasia, for piano at the request of the pianist Rudolph Firkusny, who will perform it in Bari in 1973.